-To enable TLS support for the Genesys Web Engagement Backend Server, you must do the following:
+To enable TLS support for the Genesys Web Engagement Server, you must do the following:

 - 1. Have properly installed trusted certificates for the Genesys servers. - 2.
-Configure TLS options for the Web Engagement Backend Server application. - 3.
-Configure the appropriate connections between the Web Engagement Backend server application and the necessary Genesys servers through secure ports.
+Configure TLS options for the Web Engagement Server application. - 3.
+Configure the appropriate connections between the Web Engagement Server application and the necessary Genesys servers through secure ports.